 - 3.3 All new substantive research proposals that include the collection and/or analysis of data must include research data management plans1 explicitly addressing data capture, management, integrity, confidentiality, storage, retention, and transportation, sharing and publication.
 The plans should be in line with relevant standards and good practice within the disciplinary community and proportionate to the type of data intended to be collected.
-This applies irrespective of whether or not the research funder, if there is one, requires such a plan.
+This applies irrespective of whether the research funder, if there is one, requires such a plan.
 Informal or very early-stage proposals need not necessarily include such a plan, but one must be produced before any data collection takes place. - 3.4 The University will provide training, support, advice and, where appropriate, guidelines and templates for research data management and the required plans.
 The University will also provide, to the best standard that resources allow, mechanisms and services for storage, backup, registration, deposit and retention of research data assets in support of current and future access, during and after completion of research projects.
 Wherever possible and particularly in the case of research projects requiring greater storage capacity than available through the University's normal provision, PIs must seek to secure funding to cover the costs of providing the required storage capacity from the project funder.
 Any additional costs will be the responsibility of the relevant School. - 3.5 At the conclusion of a research project, any data retained outside University-managed infrastructure (for example, as a result of collaborative projects) must have any meta-data recorded in an appropriate repository/index. - 3.6 Researchers must ensure that active research data are stored in an appropriately secure form (for example, both data relating to human participants, including data which are identifiable, pseudonymised/coded or traceable, and commercially sensitive data must be encrypted to an appropriate standard under the University's information security policies) and protected from loss.
 PIs should ensure that access is not limited to a single person. - 3.7 Research data management plans must ensure that research data are available for access and re-use where appropriate and under appropriate safeguards, and in line with the applicable policies on Open Access and Open Data. - 3.8 Published research outputs should normally include a statement, or appropriate referencing, to advise how and on what terms any supporting research data may be accessed. - 3.9 All research data must be collected, handled, stored and published in line with the standards of research integrity and ethical conduct set out by the University's Code of Practice for Research, guidance and standard operating procedures.
 All procedures set out by the University to meet the required standards of research integrity and ethics must be followed.
-Researchers should also comply with any applicable funder's requirements for the deposit of data.
+Researchers should also comply with any applicable funder's requirements for the deposit of data. - 3.10 The legitimate interests of the subjects of research data must be protected at all times.
+Data relating to research participants must be handled in line with the Standard Operating Procedure for the Management and Use of Research Participant Data for Secondary Research Purposes.
+Non-anonymised personal data must be held, and ultimately destroyed, in compliance with data protection legislation2 and the University's data protection policies.
+Accordingly, the extent of non-anonymised personal data stored must be adequate, relevant, and not excessive.
+Where research involves the use of data owned by a third party, researchers must abide by licences or terms of use governing the data.